Michel Henry: Art or the resurrection of eternal life

-For the philosopher Michel Henry, art or the contemplation of the beauty of art works is not “a separated domain reserved to snobs and to initiated people”.
+For the philosopher Michel Henry, art or the contemplation of the beauty of artworks is not “a separated domain reserved to snobs and to initiated people”.
 As well as artistic creation is not reserved to professional artists only, it is on the contrary accessible to every human being and to each individual in particular.
 For him, every “human being is potentially, and perhaps even necessarily, a painter and an artist”, because the possibility of painting is fundamentally written in him in reason of his inner life, of his feeling of oneself and of sensibility he carries in him, as he explains it in his book Seeing the invisible.
 On Kandinsky.
 But also because we live permanently our body internally, « coinciding with the exercise of each one of its powers: I see, I hear, I feel, I move my hand and eyes ».

 According to Michel Henry, the fundamental goal of art in general, and in particular of music as it is understood by the German philosopher Arthur Schopenhauer or of abstract painting as conceived by its founder Wassily Kandinsky, is simply to use musical means that are sounds or musical notes, as well as pictorial means that are forms and colors, to express “this continual emergence of life” or “its eternally living essence” which is called an emotion.
 That’s this emotion or this ensemble of emotions that the artist feels in himself and that he wants to share with others and to transmit to the auditor or that he searches to awake in the spectator by means of his musical or pictorial work, “this profusion of life in him, its intensification and exaltation”.

 For Michel Henry, who repeats in fact in this book Seeing the invisible.
 On Kandinsky what he considers as being “one of Schopenhauer’s most important theses”, “music expresses immediately our life, that is, our feelings”.
-This life or the “core of our being” is for Schopenhauer a “never ending Desire” which leads it consequently permanently to dissatisfaction and to frustration, because no object can fulfill it.
+This life or the “core of our being” is for Schopenhauer a “never-ending Desire” which leads it consequently permanently to dissatisfaction and to frustration, because no object can fulfill it.
 The human existence, which is both laminated and defined in his eye by such an infinite desire, is essentially Suffering.